Subscribe to our newsletter and get an unfairly advantage ahead of your competitors by receiving the latest IP news.

 An internet publication of your innovation will make it unpatentable in Europe, but not always in the United States

-The situation is different in the US: a disclosure of the invention by the inventor, or somebody who obtained it from the inventor, not more than one year before the filing date of the patent application, cannot be held against the novelty.
+The situation is different in the US.
+A disclosure of the invention by the inventor, or somebody who obtained it from the inventor, not more than one year before the filing date of the patent application, cannot be held against the novelty.

 Evelyne Gridelet